Op3nGym/OpenGym/README.md

-# OpenGym - Your best tool to menage your GYM
+# OpenGym - Your best tool to manage your GYM

 ## Architecture image
 ![Architecture](docs/Architecture/Opengym-Architecture.svg)